 More information about Thailand is available on the Thailand Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States and Thailand established relations in 1832 and signed a Treaty of Amity and Commerce in 1833, formalizing diplomatic relations.
-Thailand is a constitutional monarchy headed by a civilian government.
-The current government was elected in July 2011.
+Thailand is a constitutional monarchy headed by an interim government following a May 2014 military coup which deposed the then-ruling civilian government.
+The United States has urged the early restoration of civilian rule and return to democracy through elections.
 Over the decades, Thai democracy has been interrupted by military coups and rule, and civic and political unrest.
 Thailand is a key U.S. security ally in Asia, and the country's stability and growth are important to the maintenance of peace in the region.
 Since World War II, the United States and Thailand have significantly expanded diplomatic and commercial relations.

 The United States and Thailand are among the signatories of the 1954 Manila Pact of the former Southeast Asia Treaty Organization (SEATO).
 Despite the dissolution of the SEATO in 1977, the Manila Pact remains in force and, together with the Thanat-Rusk communiqué of 1962 and the 2012 Joint Vision Statement for the Thai-U.S. Defense Alliance, constitutes the basis of U.S. security commitments to Thailand.
 In 2003, the United States designated Thailand a Major Non-NATO Ally.